 \section{The generalized conductor formula}

-In this section we use the results of the previous sections computing $\chi(\Psi_f({\one_X}_{\eta})|_p) $ at a singular point $p$ and reinterpret them in terms of the difference $\Delta_t(F)$ considered in \cite{Le20b}.
-Using the functorial properties of the functor $\Psi_f$, this allows to generalize the formula proven in \cite{Le20b} to the case of $f:X\to\Spec\OO$ with finitely many isolated critical points, all satisfying Assumptions \ref{assumption} or \ref{qassumption}, which is our main result in this paper.
-In particular, this verifies the conjecture formulated in \cite[Conjecture 5.4]{Le20b} in characteristic zero, for a somewhat wider class of singularities than what was considered there.
+In this section we use the results of the previous sections computing $\chi(\Psi_f\one|_p) $ at a singular point $p$ and reinterpret them in terms of the difference $\Delta_t(F/k)$ considered in \cite{Le20b}.
+Using the functoriality of $\Psi_f$, this allows to generalize the formula proven in \cite{Le20b} to the case of $f:X\to\Spec\OO$ with finitely many isolated critical points, all satisfying Assumptions \ref{assumption} or \ref{qassumption}, which is our main result in this paper.
+In particular, this verifies the conjecture formulated in \cite[Conjecture 5.7]{Le20b} in characteristic zero, for a somewhat wider class of singularities than what was considered there.
 We explain this with more detail below.

-{We retain in this section our notations and assumptions for $\OO$ and $B=\Spec \OO$ as in Section~\ref{SectionNearbyCycles}, assume in addition that the subfield $k_0\subset \OO$ has characteristic zero.
+{We retain in this section our notations and assumptions for $\OO$ and $B=\Spec \OO$ as in Section~\ref{SectionNearbyCycles}, and assume in addition that the subfield $k_0\subset \OO$ has characteristic zero.
 We have the characteristic zero residue field $k$ and fraction field $K$ of $\OO$.} Let $f: X \rightarrow B$ be a flat, quasi-projective morphism such that $X$ is smooth over $k_0$, $X_\eta$ is smooth over $\eta$ and such that $X_\sigma$ has finitely many singular points.